s4nt14go/serverless-stack-ext-api/README.md

 </p>
 <br />

-If deploying is handled by [seed](https://seed.run), it will detect the `serverless.yml` files in each folder and deploy them in the selected order.
-If you want to make the deployment by yourselves for development, do as follows.
+If you want to make the deployment from your local machine for development, do as follows.

 Install dependencies and deploy `services/notes-api`:
 ```